Avish-Dilaksha/Audult-Income-Analytics/README.md

 # Audult-Income-Analytics
-Here I will perform some data analysis operations using python on the adult income data set in kaggle
+Here I have performed some data analysis operations using python on the adult income data set in kaggle

+Link for the data set : https://www.kaggle.com/datasets/wenruliu/adult-income-dataset